walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

     /js whatTimeIsIt()

 ...
 The current time is displayed.
 Congrats!
-You've just written your first Javascript function - you're well on your way to becoming a Minecraft Modder.
-There are many functions for working with Text, numbers and dates in Javascript...
+You've just written your first JavaScript function - you're well on your way to becoming a Minecraft Modder.
+There are many functions for working with Text, numbers and dates in JavaScript...

     /js Math.random()

 ... prints out a random number every time you call it.
 Try it!
 Then press the `/` key then the UP Arrow key to repeat the last statement in your in-game console.
 You'll see the number displayed is different each